We provide information for ethnic communities about COVID-19 and what it means for you, your family, and your communities.

-Information for all travellers, student visa holders, migrant workers and employers is on the COVID-19 page of the Immigration New Zealand website.(external link)
+Travellers, student visa holders, migrant workers and employers can find information on the Immigration New Zealand website.(external link)

-Immigration New Zealand also has a COVID-19 Migrant and Refugee page(external link) on its website.
+Immigration New Zealand also has a COVID-19 Migrant and Refugee page(external link).
 This page has information for Settlement service providers.

-International students: There are a number of measures in place to ensure international students and the international education community are supported during the COVID-19 crisis.
-Detailed information can be found on Education New Zealand’s COVID-19 page.(external link)
+International students: There are measures in place to ensure the international education community can find support.
+Information is on the Education New Zealand’s COVID-19 page.(external link)

 Healthcare for people without current visas: It is important that anyone with symptoms of COVID-19 call Healthline or their doctor immediately, whether you have a current visa or not.
 Healthline is free — call 0800 358 5453.

-District Health Boards are not allowed to share any information about the immigration status of individuals with Immigration New Zealand.
+District Health Boards can not share any information about the immigration status of individuals with Immigration New Zealand.
 Your treatment will be in complete confidence.
-Your personal information will not be passed on to other agencies.
+Your personal information will not go to other agencies.

 For more information and to apply, visit foreignnationals.services.govt.nz(external link) or call the Red Cross on 0800 REDCROSS (0800 733 276).

-If you need an interpreter when calling a government agency or helpline: call the agency you want to talk to, ask for a telephone interpreter, say the language you want, and wait to be connected.
+Do you an interpreter?
+Call the agency you want to talk to, ask for a telephone interpreter, say the language you want and wait.
+They will connect you.

-Translations of key information, including what is required at each Alert Level, are available in a range of languages on the COVID-19 website(external link).
+Translations of the requirements at each Alert Level are available in a range of languages.

-The Northern Region District Health Boards and Auckland Regional Public Health Service (ARPHS) have translated COVID-19 related health resources in 45 languages.(external link)
+The Northern Region District Health Boards and Auckland Regional Public Health Service (ARPHS) have translated COVID-19 related health resources in 47 languages(external link).(external link)